ibm-cloud-docs/sell/conref.md

 {: ui}

 1. Click **Support**.
-1. Select your product's support provider.
+1. Select your product's support provider and complete the support statement field.
+For the support statement, describe the provided support for your product and add any additional support information that isn't provided in the other fields.
-   1. If you select **Community** for your support provider, provide the URL for the support community and provide your product's contact information.
-The support leader contact information is for internal use only and is not displayed on the product details page.
+   1. If you select **Community** for your support provider, provide the URL for the support community.
    1. If you select **Third-party** for your support provider, use the following steps to complete the necessary fields.
 1. Click **Add support details** and complete the necessary fields, then click **Save** to add each detail.
 You must add at least 1 support detail for your product.
 1. After you add all of your product's support details, provide the required URLs for your product.